sinnwerkstatt/landmatrix/README.rst

 After upgrading, you may have to update the static files to see changes e.g. to the CSS:

+$ bower install                 # If you upgraded or added any 3rd party javascript libraries
+$ python manage.py compilescss  # if you changed the sass stylesheet scss
 $ python manage.py collectstatic

 Backup to dump